pyeventsourcing/eventsourcing/docs/topics/installing.rst

 Installation guide
 ==================

+This version of the library is compatible with Python versions 3.7, 3.8, and 3.9.

 It is recommended always to install into a virtual environment.

 You can use pip to install the library from the